CrackedResearcher/SyncPost/README.md

 - **Fetch Latest Posts Automatically**: SyncPost grabs your newest blog posts from your site or RSS feed, so you never miss an update.
 You can also enter your blog post link, and it will work (this feature is supported as of now).

-- **Safe Data Storage**: Your API key and information are kept securely in your browser, ensuring that only you can access them.
+- **Safe Data Storage**: Your API key and information are kept securely in your browser, so that only you can access them.

-- **Link to Original Content**: Each post created by SyncPost includes a link back to your original blog post, helping to drive more visitors to your site.
+- **Link to Original Content**: Each post created by SyncPost includes a link back to your original blog post- to drive more visitors to your site.

 ## Supported Platforms

-Cross-post your content effortlessly to major social media platforms, including:
+Cross post your content effortlessly to major social media platforms, including:

 - **Twitter/X**
 - **LinkedIn**